bradsjansen/java-console-banking-system/README.md

 - ArrayList for in-memory data storage
 - Layered architecture (Main → Bank → Account → Transaction)

-## Related Project
-This console app served as the foundation for a REST API version built with Spring Boot and MySQL — see [java-banking-api](https://github.com/bradsjansen/java-banking-api)

 ## How to Run
 1. Clone the repo
 2. Open in IntelliJ IDEA